sbcshop/ArdiPi_Software/README.md

       <img src="https://github.com/sbcshop/3.2_Touchsy_Pico_W_Resistive_Software/blob/main/images/transfer_script_pico.gif" />

       In similar way you can add various python code files to Pico.
 Also you can try out sample codes given here in [examples folder](https://github.com/sbcshop/ArdiPi_Software/tree/main/examples).

    - But in case if you want to move multiple files at one go, example suppose you are interested to save library files folder into Pico W, below image demonstrate that

       <img src="https://github.com/sbcshop/3.2_Touchsy_Pico_W_Capacitive_Software/blob/main/images/multiple_file_transfer.gif" />

-**NOTE: Don't rename _lib_ files** and also you will have to move related font file if used inside code.
+**NOTE: Don't rename _lib_ files** or and other files, only your main code script should be rename as main.py for standalone execution without Thonny.

 ### Example Codes